Find the lowest electric rate with our energy comparison tools

 Once you have reviewed your current contract and know what.
 If any termination fees you have, switching plans is simple.
 You can browse rates and switch online in about 5 minutes using our tools.

 There are various types of energy plans that use different types of pricing models.
 Without going into too much detail, we will focus on the two most common types of energy plans.
 Fixed rate and variable rate.

 The simple definition of a fixed rate plan is that you are signing up for a contract with a fixed rate.
 That rate will remain constant for the term of the contract.
-Regardless of weather, natural events like hurricanes, or market volatility, your rate will not change.
+Regardless of weather, natural events or market volatility, your rate will not change.
 In most cases, fixed rate plans will have a term length of 12, 24, or 36 months.

-Electricity is a commodity so when you choose a an energy provider there is no real difference in the electricity you receive.
-Electricity from provider A is no different than provider B, but there are some things you should keep in mind when comparing providers.
+Electricity is a commodity.
+When you choose a an energy provider there is no real difference in the electricity you receive.
+Electricity from provider A is the same as from provider B.